Krupp 7.5 cm Model 1903: History

+Operational service

 Belgium

 The Belgians bought a license to produce the M1903 at the Fonderie Royal des Cannons and were given the designation Canon de 7c5 M 1905 TR et TRA.
 They were used by Belgium during the First World War and Second World War.
 The Germans gave captured Belgian guns the designation 7.5 cm Feldkanone 235(b).
 It was also used by Belgian's King Leopold II's forces in Congo.